dmbarbour/awelon/AboutABC.md

                          encode_base64url(hashBC)
             return resourceId

 The resulting ciphertext may securely be stored anywhere, even untrusted cloud servers.
-The servers can easily validate the lookup key (the hash of the ciphertext), and thus resist some denial of service attacks.
-ABC can then load and link the resource via invocation: `{#resourceId}`.
+The servers can easily validate the lookup identity, thus protecting against some denial of service attacks.
+In context of reusable software, this [convergent encryption](http://en.wikipedia.org/wiki/Convergent_encryption) is desirable, as it avoids replicating resources and results in better caching and reuse properties.

+However, convergent encryption is subject to 'confirmation' attacks if we can guess the module's structure and what the information might look like.
+To help mitigate this, a higher level language should allow marking some compiled words or resources as privacy-sensitive, such that we automatically mix some random data with the bytecode when compiling those resources, e.g. by adding `"random string\n~%` to the bytecode.

+ABC may then load and link the resource via invocation: `{#resourceId}`.
 This process is essentially the reverse of the above, plus a few validations:

         loadResource(resourceId)
             hashBC = decode_base64url(drop(33,resourceId))